 Breastfeeding and birth control

-Breastfeeding can be an effective birth control method (not 100 per cent effective though), as long as you meet all of the following guidelines:
+Breastfeeding can be an effective birth control method also known as Lactation Amenorrhea Method (LAM) (though not 100 percent effective and does not prevent against STIs ), as long as you meet all of the following guidelines:

 - Your baby must be less then six months old